NadirInab/product_catalog_app/README.md

 ## **How the App Works**
 1. **On Load**:
    - Fetches products & categories from the API
-   - Shows a loading spinner while waiting
-   - If an error occurs, displays an error message

 2. **User Interactions**:
    - **Filtering**:
      - Select a category from the dropdown
      - The grid updates to show only matching products
    - **Favorites**:
-     - Click the heart icon (🤍 → ❤️)
      - Favorites persist while using the app (but reset on refresh)

 3. **Responsive Behavior**: